rkmishracs/rkmishracs/README.md

-- 👋 Hi, I’m @rkmishracs
+- 👋 Hi, I’m Ram Krishn Mishra (aka: R. K. Mishra)
 - 👀 I’m interested in Deep Learning and Machine Learning Project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently researcher in the field of Machine Learning and Deep Learning
 - 💞️ I’m looking to collaborate on Sentiment Analysis
 - 📫 How to reach me : visit www.mishrark.com